OrangeX4/typst-tablem/README.md

 - `use-table-header`: [`boolean`] &mdash; Whether to use `table.header` wrapper for the first row.
 Default to be `true`.
 - `args`: [`any`] &mdash; Some arguments you want to pass to `render` function.
 - `body`: [`content`] &mdash; The markdown-like table.
 There should be no extra line breaks in it.

-## Limitations

-Cell merging has not yet been implemented.

 ## License